I'm on camp this week, so I don't have time to write a proper blog post. Here's a copy and paste job of the talk I'm doing tonight.

 "Why do the nations rage and the peoples plot in vain?

-The kings of the earth set themselves, and the rulers take counsel together,
+The kings of the earth set themselves,

 against the Lord and against his anointed, saying,